 Garantia's operational planning is made up of long-term (about 3 years) strategic planning and short-term (1 year) annual planning.
 Operational planning is based on an analysis of the operating environment, the competitive environment and own operations and also on the Taaleri Group strategy.
 Profit and solvency scenarios, and stress tests, risk survey results, and a risk and solvency assessment are used to define the company's goals, projects supporting achievement of these goals and risk appetite.
 Every year the actuary presents the statements required by the Insurance Companies Act to the Board of Directors to support operational planning.
-The strategy and annual plan, including the own risk and solvency assessment, are confirmed by the company's Board of Directors, and the entire personnel are involved in its preparation.
+The strategy and annual plan, including the company's own risk and solvency assessment, are confirmed by the company's Board of Directors, and the entire personnel is involved in its preparation.

 Garantia's goal is to be a reliable partner and the company maintains strong solvency to ensure the continuity and stability of its operations.
-The Board has set Garantia's target level for capitalisation above the statutory Solvency Capital Requirement and the minimum capital requirement required by credit rating agency Standard & Poor's for an AAA credit rating, and above the economic capital model defined at a confidence level of 99.9%.
-Garantia only distributes dividends or returns capital to the owner when this does not put the A- credit rating at risk.
+The Board has set Garantia's target level for capitalisation above the statutory solvency capital requirement, the minimum capital requirement required by credit rating agency Standard & Poor's for an AAA credit rating, and an internally estimated capital requirement (an estimate that is based on the company's internal economic capital model, defined at a confidence level of 99.5%).
+Garantia distributes dividends or returns capital to the owner only to the extent that this does not put the A- credit rating or the company's internally set solvency target at risk.
 The purpose of capital management is to ensure in an anticipatory way that the company has adequate capital reserves for exceptional situations.
 The principal means to maintain balance between risks and actual capitalisation is to ensure profitable business operations and active risk management.
-If an imbalance is detected, balance is restored with management of profit and risk position or by acquiring new capital.
+If an imbalance is detected, balance is restored with management of profit and risk position, restricting dividend distribution or by acquiring new capital.